 Joane L’heureux Chocolats: Although classic, these chocolates are made from the best ingredients and imbued with Joane L’Heureux’ 12 years of experience.

 Chocobel: This small Villeray shop offers dozens of stuffed bonbons as well as other chocolate specialties and workshops.

-Christophe Morel: Award-winning chocolate maker Christophe Morel makes some of the best chocolate in Montreal.
-His chocolate bars are first class, his bonbons boxes are elegant and his First Aid Kit is a must for all chocolate lovers.
-You can also find his chocolates in serveral shops around town.
+Christophe Morel: Award-winning chocolate maker Christophe Morel makes some of the best chocolates in Montreal.
+His chocolate bars are first class, his bonbons boxes are elegant and his chocolate sculptures are legendary (although you can’t really buy one).
+You can also find his chocolates in several shops around town.